cjdb/new_cxx_project/CODE_OF_CONDUCT.md

 (reporting-conduct)=
 ### Reporting conduct

-If you believe someone is violating the code of conduct, you can report it to a ${project_name}
-lead, by contacting them directly.
+If you believe someone is violating the code of conduct, you can report it to a new_cxx_project lead, by contacting them directly.

-**All reports will be kept confidential**, and are only used by the conduct team to address conduct issues and keep the ${project_name} community safe and inclusive.
+**All reports will be kept confidential**, and are only used by the conduct team to address conduct issues and keep the new_cxx_project community safe and inclusive.

 Please send reports concerning a member of the conduct team directly to other members of the conduct team.
 This allows discussion of the complaint to more